neondatabase/neon/docs/rfcs/025-generation-numbers.md

   a 5 year system lifetime (in practice generation increments are expected to be far rarer, perhaps of the order of 1 per day if we are dynamically balancing load)
 - 16 bit node ID is enough for 35 new pageservers to be deployed every day over a 5 year system lifetime.
-In practice the frequency is likely to be more like 1 per week, and
+In practice the frequency is likely to be more like 1 per week.

 #### Index changes